Battle of San Juan del Monte: Battle

 Before noon, the 73rd "Jolo" Regiment, composed of Filipino soldiers under Spanish officers, under the command of General Bernardo Echaluce y Jauregui, arrived as Spanish reinforcements at San Juan del Monte to assist in suppressing the rebellion.
 The 73rd Regiment, like most of the native conscripts in the Spanish army in the Philippines, were armed with the Remington Rolling Block rifle.

-Another confusing aspect of the battle is that in reality there were two separate engagements, one at San Juan del Monte where Bonifacio with from 1,000-2,500 Katipuneros attempted to storm the 'Polvorin' defended by Captain Rambaud, and the one at Santa Mesa where one of Bonifacio's generals, Ramon Bernardo with about a thousand Katipuneros engaged a force of Guardia Civil, Carabineros and native Infantry until the Spanish relief column under Echaluce drove them off, having sustained about 80 casualties during the fight with another 50 being lost during the retreat down the Pasig.
-Contemporary Spanish reportage did not distinguish between the two separate actions which led to them being referred to as a single battle.

-Richardson also notes that contrary to popular myth, Sancho Valenzuela was more an extremely unfortunate bystander who was implicated in the revolution rather than a heroically tragic leader.
-According to Julio Nakpil, “Sancho Valenzuela was innocent.
-He was neither initiated in the Katipunan nor in Masonry.
-He was implicated because the revolutionists ate at his rope factory in Sta.
-Mesa.”

 The revolutionaries regrouped at Santa Mesa and engaged the arriving Spanish troops.
 The 73rd Regiment, together with the garrison of the magazine, almost wiped out Bonifacio's men, leaving about 150 dead and capturing over 200.
 Despite the Katipunaneros being numerically superior, the Spaniards inflicted heavy losses to Bonifacio which he will never recover.
 This disastrous outcome forced Bonifacio to retreat towards the Pasig River.